 Fortunately, there are a number of ways you can remedy constipation and pellet stool, including at-home treatments and medical prescriptions.

 Changes to your diet and increased physical activity may help you see typical stool in the toilet bowl.

 - Choose “P” foods.
-An easy way to remember some foods that will help you poop are those that start with p: peaches, plums, pears, and prunes.
+An easy way to remember some foods that will help you poop are those that start with P: peaches, plums, pears, and prunes.
 Incorporating these in your diet can help boost your fiber intake and promote regular bowel movements.

 - Cut back on constipating foods.
-Foods such as milk, cheese, and high-fat processed foods can have a constipating effect.
+Foods such as milk, cheese, and high fat processed foods can have a constipating effect.

 - Drink more water.
-Drinking a glass first thing when you wake up is a good way to start the day.
+Drinking a glass of water first thing when you wake up is a good way to start the day.
 You can add fruits such as lemon, strawberries, blueberries, or oranges to enhance taste.

 - Exercise.
 The movement and motion from walking or dancing can stimulate your bowels to move at more regular times.
 Adding a 30-minute exercise session to your day or breaking up exercise into 10-minute sessions can help.